Orlando master-planned community 3D rendering and aerial visualization

 Pre-Entitlement

-What to commission: Master plan aerial, 2 to 3 streetscapes, key amenity concepts, and a site plan with open space ratios.
-Contact us for a quote.
+What to commission: Master plan aerial (showing full buildout concept), 2–3 neighborhood-character streetscapes, key amenity concept views, and a site plan showing open space ratios and environmental preservation areas.

 Builder Recruitment

-After securing entitlements, developers market lots to homebuilders.
-National builders evaluate dozens of opportunities.
-The package must communicate positioning and sales velocity.
+Once entitlements are secured, the developer markets lots to homebuilders.
+National builders evaluate dozens of community opportunities.
+The rendering package for builder recruitment needs to communicate market positioning, community quality, and sales velocity potential.

-What to commission: Updated aerial with phase boundaries, full amenity set, model streetscapes with lot sizes, and a visual presentation deck.
+What to commission: Updated master plan aerial with phase boundaries, full amenity rendering set, model streetscapes showing lot sizes and architectural guidelines, and any available market data integrated into a visual presentation deck.

 Phase 1 Pre-Sales

-When the first homes hit the market, the focus shifts to buyers.
-The sales center becomes the primary touchpoint.
-Renderings must work at both marketing and sales scale.
+When the first homes go on the market, the rendering focus shifts to buyer-facing materials.
+The sales center becomes the primary touchpoint, and renderings need to work at both marketing scale (billboards, websites, social media) and sales scale (printed collateral, interactive displays, one-on-one conversations).

-What to commission: Hero community rendering, Phase 1 neighborhood views, amenity renderings, streetscapes, model home exteriors, 3D floor plans, and a virtual tour if budget allows.
+What to commission: Hero community rendering (the single image that represents the community), Phase 1-specific neighborhood rendering, all available amenity renderings, streetscape views, model home exteriors, 3D floor plans for available home designs, and a virtual tour or flyover if budget allows.

 Subsequent Phases

-As the community grows, the strategy evolves.
-Photography replaces renderings for built phases.
-New renderings cover upcoming phases and new builder products.
+As the community grows and early phases are built, the rendering strategy evolves.
+Photography of completed areas replaces renderings for built phases, while new renderings are needed for upcoming phases, new amenities, and new builder products.

-What to commission: Updated aerial showing built vs. planned areas, new amenity renderings, new streetscapes, and refreshed marketing blending photography with renderings.
+What to commission: Updated master plan aerial reflecting built vs. planned areas, renderings for new amenities coming online, new neighborhood streetscapes if architectural styles are changing, and refreshed marketing images that blend photography of completed areas with renderings of upcoming phases.

 Get the Light Right

-Central Florida’s light stands out.
-It’s bright and intense through midday, warm and golden at dawn and dusk.
-Hard-edged shadows come from the high sun angle.
-Soft, overcast lighting looks wrong to anyone who knows Florida.
-A Florida-specialized rendering studio ensures authentic light quality.
+Central Florida's light is distinctive — bright and intense through midday, warm and golden in the morning and evening, with hard-edged shadows from the high sun angle.
+Renderings that use soft, overcast, northern-latitude lighting look wrong to anyone who has spent time in Florida.
+The light should feel like Florida — vivid, warm, and energizing.

 Get the Vegetation Right

-Florida’s plant palette is highly specific.
-Central Florida communities feature sabal palms, live oaks with Spanish moss, crape myrtles, and bougainvillea.
-Unfamiliar artists default to generic trees that undermine authenticity.
+Florida's plant palette is specific.
+Master-planned communities in Central Florida feature sabal palms, live oaks with Spanish moss, crape myrtles, magnolias, bougainvillea, saw palmetto in natural areas, and manicured St. Augustine or Bermuda grass lawns.
+Rendering artists unfamiliar with Florida's vegetation will default to generic trees and shrubs that immediately undermine the image's authenticity.

 Show the Water

-Every Central Florida community has water.
-Developers engineer lakes, ponds, and waterways into the plan.
-These often become defining visual elements.
-Render water with accurate color, reflections, and shoreline vegetation.
-Include activity like kayakers and fishing docks.
+Every master-planned community in Central Florida has water.
+Lakes, ponds, waterways, and stormwater management features are engineered into the community plan and often become defining visual elements.
+Rendering water well — with accurate color, reflections, shoreline vegetation, and the right level of activity (kayakers, fishing docks, fountains) — is critical.
 Florida buyers expect water.
+Show it.

 Address the Climate